 CBD is distinct from THC.
 CBD users do not experience a high.

-CBD can be made into oils, tinctures, gels, and sprays.
+CBD can be made into a variety of products, such as oils, tinctures, gels, and sprays.

 In 2018, Congress passed the Agriculture Improvement Act, officially removing hemp from the Controlled Substances Act.
-This opened the door for marketing the non-narcotic aspects of the plant.
+This opened the door for researching and marketing the non-narcotic aspects of the plant.

 Today many companies sell the chemical compound, claiming its medicinal virtues include alleviating pain and treating a wide variety of conditions including anxiety, depression, insomnia, acne and tinnitus.
-Rigorous medical research, so far, is lacking for most of these conditions.
-The exception being two rare forms of epilepsy, which can be treated with an FDA-approved drug containing CBD called Epidiolex.
+Rigorous medical research, so far, is limited for most of these conditions.
+Exceptions include certain rare types of epilepsy and tumors that can be treated with an FDA-approved drug containing CBD called Epidiolex.

-It's important to know that the commercial market is unregulated and products vary widely in quality.
-For example, products that use hemp seed oil do not actually contain any actual CBD.
+Note that the FDA does not regulate the commercial market for CBD supplements, and products vary widely in quality and strength.
+For example, products made with hemp seed oil do not actually contain any CBD.
 Medical-grade CBD is still largely restricted to states in dispensaries where marijuana has been legalized, either for THC or CBD or both.
 Consumer Reports has put together a useful primer on how to shop for CBD.

 Research on tinnitus and CBD

-However, there's evidence that CBD might help with stress.
-For example, the results of a study published in the 2015 issue of Neurotherapeutics suggests CBD is effective in reducing anxiety behaviors related to disorders such as PTSD, SAD and OCD.
+However, there's some evidence that CBD might help with stress, which can be a problem for people with chronic tinnitus.
+One study published in the 2015 issue of Neurotherapeutics suggests CBD is effective in reducing anxiety behaviors related to disorders such as post-traumatic stress disorder (PTSD), seasonal affect disorder (SAD) and (obsessive-compulsive disorder) OCD.
 Other studies have produced mixed results, according to VeryWell.com.

 This lack of data also exists for side effects.
 The Mayo Clinic notes they may include "dry mouth, diarrhea, reduced appetite, drowsiness and fatigue.
 CBD can also interact with other medications you're taking, such as blood thinners."